A Holistic Survey of Wireless Multipath Video Streaming: Scheduling, Resilience, and Path Selection

 Besides using FEC method, an adequate technique is also requested to distinguish losses due to traffic congestion with the ones caused by wireless channel disturbances and impairments.
 It is based on the fact that FEC redundancy in wireless lossy networks leads to better packet recovery; however, adding more FEC redundancy in a congested network worsens network situation since it pushes higher congestion and more losses~\cite{wallace2012review} due to bit stuffing operations.
 More technical details on packet loss differentiation are provided in Section~\ref{sec: Packet Loss Differentiation}.

 In intra-packet FEC, channel coding is applied to correct bit errors in the physical layer.
-Turbo Codes (parallel Concatenated Constitutional coding) and Low-Density Parity-Check (LDPC)\nomenclature{LDPC}{Low-Density Parity-Check} codes are generally used.
-Error detection is performed at the link layer, based on Cyclic Redundancy Check (CRC)\nomenclature{CRC}{Cyclic Redundancy Check}.
+Turbo Codes~(parallel Concatenated Constitutional coding) and Low-Density Parity-Check~(LDPC)\nomenclature{LDPC}{Low-Density Parity-Check} codes are generally used.
+Error detection is performed at the link layer, based on Cyclic Redundancy Check~(CRC)\nomenclature{CRC}{Cyclic Redundancy Check}.
 Due to this approach, only packets passing CRC stage are visible on the network/Internet layer.

-Therefore, FEC provides reliable access network and End-to-End video distortion minimization. {Moreover}, a joint-ARQ and FEC usage approach can enhance efficiency, depending on the adopted strategy to couple both techniques.
-For example, in our surveyed works, ADMIT~\cite{wu2016streaming} utilizes FEC for reconstructing data, and consequently, it leads to delay reduction, making video data ready for fast video playback.
-However, there is no additional help to mitigate the number of retransmissions and bandwidth consumption increases drawbacks, since there is no ACK message sending to inform the server that the data is successfully reconstructed.
+Moreover, a joint-ARQ and FEC usage approach can enhance efficiency, depending on the adopted strategy to couple both techniques.
+For example, in Go et al.~\cite{go2019hybrid}, the recovery of lost packets using the FEC scheme occurs only by retransmitting packets that cannot be recovered.
+ADMIT~\cite{wu2016streaming} also utilizes FEC for data reconstruction.
+However, there is no additional help to mitigate the number of retransmissions {in this work, and bandwidth} consumption increases drawbacks since there is no ACK message sending to inform the server that the data is successfully reconstructed.
 Therefore, the MPTCP protocol on the server keeps sending retransmission of each lost packet until it receives the ACK from the receiver.
-This scenario outlines a motivation for a proper ARQ-and-FEC joint approach, using FEC for data protection, while retransmitting events only occur when there is no way to perform data reconstruction. \\
+This scenario outlines a motivation for a proper ARQ-and-FEC joint approach, using FEC for data protection while retransmitting events only occurs when there is no way to perform data reconstruction.